MicrosoftDocs/quantum-docs/articles/invoicing.md

 ## How to get your invoices

-The invoices are sent to the email address you used to sign up for Azure Quantum.
+The invoices are sent to the email address you used to sign up for Azure.
 If you need to change the email address, contact [Azure Support](https://azure.microsoft.com/support/create-ticket/).

-You receive a separate invoice for each quantum provider you use.
+If you're using a custom subscription, invoices might be sent to the the email address of the person who setup the subscription.

 The invoices from Azure Quantum third party providers are of type **Azure Marketplace and Reservations**.
+You receive a single invoice from Azure Marketplace and Reservation, which provides a breakdown of the charges from each quantum provider.

-## What is included in your Azure Quantum invoice
+## What includes your Azure Quantum invoice

 The Azure Marketplace and Reservations invoices include spending against Azure 3rd party providers.
 Azure Quantum currently offers quantum hardware from IonQ, Quantinuum and Rigetti.
+For more information, see [Azure Quantum provider list](xref:microsoft.quantum.reference.qc-target-list).

 The Azure Marketplace and Reservations invoices **don't** include spending against first party Azure services, such as storage accounts attached to the Azure Quantum workspace.
 These typically represent very small amounts.